Iceland has glaciers. Not as many as Greenland (thankfully), but more than the French Alps.

 Ice.
 Yay.
 So far, so boring.
 Except that glaciers are anything but boring.
 They create some of the most dramatic scenery in the world.
 What could be more dramatic than the sight of a hundred thousand tonnes of ten-thousand-year-old ice pouring (in hyper-hyper slow motion) over a cliff as gravity pushes it towards the sea?
 Our point precisely.

 Then of course there's the extra exciting fact that several of Iceland's glaciers are sitting on top of active volcanoes.
 That's terrible planning on the part of Mother Nature; but it makes for spectacular eruptions, amazing ice formations, blue lakes of melt water and truly weird rocks.
 The infamous – and very easy to pronounce – Eyjafjallajökull (literally Island Mountain Glacier) is one such example.

-Southeast Iceland is home to Europe's largest glacier, Vatnajökull (literally Watery (or Lakey) Glacier), which covers over eight percent of the entire country.
-It is the largest glacier in Europe by volume, at 3,100 cubic kilometres of ice (hard to imagine, right?).
-But it is shrinking fast, like all its other cousins…except one.
+Southeast Iceland is home to Europe's largest glacier, Vatnajökull (literally Watery (or Lake) Glacier), which covers over eight percent of the entire country.
+It is the largest glacier in Europe by volume, at 3,100 cubic kilometers of ice (hard to imagine, right?).
+But it is shrinking fast, like all its other cousins… except one.
 For unexplained reasons, Drangajökull in the Westfjords of Iceland is not shrinking.
-The reason may, or many not, lie in the fact that Drangajökull is the only Icelandic glacier entirely less than a kilometre above sea level.
-Maybe temperatures are rising quicker at mountaintop level?
+The reason may, or may not, lie in the fact that Drangajökull is the only Icelandic glacier entirely less than a kilometer above sea level.
+Could temperatures be rising faster at mountaintop level?